BCE (TSE:BCE) Price Target Raised to C$66.00

-BCE (TSE:BCE) (NYSE:BCE) had its price objective boosted by TD Securities from C$63.00 to C$66.00 in a report issued on Wednesday, Price Targets.com reports.
-TD Securities currently has a buy rating on the stock.
+BCE (TSE:BCE) (NYSE:BCE) had its price objective raised by National Bank Financial from C$64.00 to C$66.00 in a research report sent to investors on Friday morning, The Fly reports.
+They currently have an outperform rating on the stock.
+National Bank Financial also issued estimates for BCE’s FY2021 earnings at $3.28 EPS and FY2022 earnings at $3.51 EPS.

-Other equities analysts also recently issued reports about the stock.
-BMO Capital Markets lifted their price objective on shares of BCE from C$59.50 to C$61.50 and gave the stock a na rating in a report on Thursday, May 27th.
-CIBC reaffirmed a neutral rating and set a C$61.00 price objective on shares of BCE in a report on Monday, May 31st.
-Canaccord Genuity lifted their price objective on shares of BCE from C$59.00 to C$62.00 and gave the stock a na rating in a report on Tuesday, July 13th.
-Finally, Royal Bank of Canada lifted their price objective on shares of BCE from C$60.00 to C$61.00 and gave the stock a na rating in a report on Wednesday, July 14th.
-Seven equities research analysts have rated the stock with a hold rating and three have given a buy rating to the stock.
-The stock currently has a consensus rating of Hold and a consensus target price of C$63.14.
+A number of other equities analysts have also recently issued reports on the company.
+JPMorgan Chase & Co. lifted their target price on BCE from C$60.00 to C$66.00 and gave the stock a neutral rating in a report on Friday.
+Royal Bank of Canada raised their target price on BCE from C$61.00 to C$66.00 and gave the stock a sector perform rating in a research report on Friday.
+National Bankshares raised their target price on BCE from C$64.00 to C$66.00 and gave the stock an outperform rating in a research report on Friday.
+CIBC raised their target price on BCE from C$61.00 to C$64.00 in a research report on Friday.
+Finally, BMO Capital Markets raised their target price on BCE from C$59.50 to C$61.50 and gave the stock a na rating in a research report on Thursday, May 27th.
+Seven equities research analysts have rated the stock with a hold rating and three have issued a buy rating to the company’s stock.
+BCE presently has an average rating of Hold and an average target price of C$63.14.

 BCE Company Profile